 What we don’t: Price jump for minimal weight savings.

-For ultralighters that scoff at the “heavy” MSR PocketRocket 2 and Soto WindMaster and Amicus above, the Snow Peak LiteMax is a similar screw-on design but with higher-end and lighter materials.
-A mix of titanium and aluminum reduces the total weight to an impressive 2 ounces, making the LiteMax one of the lightest canister stoves on the market.
+For ULers who scoff at the “heavy” MSR PocketRocket 2 and Soto WindMaster and Amicus above, the Snow Peak LiteMax is a similar screw-on design but with higher-end and lighter-weight materials.
+A mix of titanium and aluminum reduces the total weight to an impressive just under 2 ounces, making the LiteMax one of the lightest canister stoves on the market.
 You also get great flame adjustability and support arms that offer a pretty wide base, and the LiteMax burns hot for a stove of this type.

 What are the downsides of the LiteMax?
-Japan-based Snow Peak is known for craftsmanship and the LiteMax is beautifully made, but it’s also an extremely slow boiler.
+Japan-based Snow Peak is known for their quality craftsmanship, and the LiteMax is beautifully made, but it’s also an extremely slow boiler.
 We took one on a summer backpacking trip in the North Cascades and could literally boil multiple pots of water with our MSR WindBurner is less time than it took one pot to boil with the LiteMax.
 Further, stability is compromised by the ultralight design.
 The MSR PocketRocket 2 isn’t a standout in stability or boil time either, but it still beats out the LiteMax in both categories.
-Snow Peak also makes the popular GigaPower 2.0, which is more than an ounce heavier than the LiteMax but includes four prongs (one more than the LiteMax) for added stability and an integrated igniter.
+Snow Peak also makes the popular GigaPower 2.0, which is over 2 ounces heavier than the LiteMax but includes four prongs (one more than the LiteMax) for added stability and an integrated igniter.

 See the Snow Peak LiteMax